graydonnelly/VAFinalProject/README.md

 There will also be a visualization in business_view.py that allows the officer to view a map of Abila and click on a specific business in order to view information regarding its customers and transactions.

-A visualization for the geolocation data will allow the officer to view the routes taken by GAStech employees.
+A visualization for the geolocation data will allow the officer to view the routes taken by GAStech employees, search by employee ID, and move through time with a slider to observe daily routines.
+This visualization is live at https://sofiabaptista.shinyapps.io/sin2/